MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/scoped-deployment.md

     ![settings icon.](media/settings-icon.png "settings icon")

-2. To scope your deployment to include or exclude specific groups, you must first [import user groups](user-groups.md) into Microsoft Cloud App Security.
+2. To scope your deployment to include or exclude specific groups, you must first [import user groups](user-groups.md) into Microsoft Defender for Cloud Apps.

-3. To set specific groups to be monitored by Microsoft Cloud App Security, in the **Include** tab, click the plus icon.
+3. To set specific groups to be monitored by Microsoft Defender for Cloud Apps, in the **Include** tab, click the plus icon.
     ![icon.](media/plus-icon.png)

 4. In the **Create new include rule** dialog, do the following steps:

     1. Under **Type rule name**, give the rule a descriptive name.
-    2. Under **Select user groups**, select all the groups you want to monitor with Cloud App Security.
+    2. Under **Select user groups**, select all the groups you want to monitor with Defender for Cloud Apps.
     3. Select whether you want to apply this rule to all connected apps or only to **Specific apps**.
 If you select **Specific apps**, the rule will only affect monitoring of the apps you select.
-For example, if you select the group **UI team users** and **Box**, Cloud App Security will only monitor Box activity for users in your UI team users group and for all other apps, Cloud App Security will monitor all activities for all users.
+For example, if you select the group **UI team users** and **Box**, Defender for Cloud Apps will only monitor Box activity for users in your UI team users group and for all other apps, Defender for Cloud Apps will monitor all activities for all users.

         ![include rule.](media/include-rule.png)